 A strength of NVDRS is its use of multiple, complementary data sources.
 Using its knowledge of available resources, each state integrates data across data sources.
 Prior work has found that data across sources on many variables such as victim's demographics are very similar.
 By reviewing multiple sources over time, more comprehensive and accurate information is collected on each incident as more information becomes available.
-Information on circumstances is collected by law enforcement and CME because circumstance information has been found to vary by these sources because each investigates different aspects of the death.
+Information on circumstances is collected from both LE and CME reports because circumstance information has been found to vary by these sources because each investigates different aspects of the death.
 Thus, tracking circumstances by source helps document similarities and differences between the findings of different agencies.